Updated: Jan 29

-Streetlights have somewhat become a very popular part of the urban nights.
+Streetlights have somewhat become a very popular feature of the urban nights.
 They are found on public roads, in estates, parks and on the fence walls of residential buildings.
-In rural areas as well, streetlights are becoming ubiquitous as Nigerian politicians have made streetlamps part of their campaign promises.
+In rural areas as well, streetlights are becoming ubiquitous as Nigerian politicians have made delivering streetlights a part of their campaign promises.

 The solar street lighting system includes

 How Solar Streetlights Work

 Incorporated solar panels trap sunlight and convert it into electricity.
 This process occurs during the day.
 As solar streetlights do not work at night, this energy is stored in the battery for use at night time.

 At night, photoreceptors shutdown the solar cells and the battery in turn will start supplying power to the LED lamp through wiring in the lamp.

 Solar streetlamps are 'intelligent' in the sense that the photocells activate the lamp automatically when needed, at times when there is little to no ambient light, such as at dusk or dawn or at the onset of dark weather conditions.